x-cellent/kubernetes-cluster-demo/README.md

     - Provider installs Kubernetes
     - Provider manages VMs
     - Eg: Google Container Engine (GKE), EKS

-<-- I like this clear list, however it's a bit redundant with what was in the beginning... maybe it's just me, but I think it would fit better into the beginning section

 ### Deleting Cluster and Resources Generated by Kops